-Successful completion of the programme leads to recommendation for Qualified Teacher Status and enables you to gain 120 Level 7 / Masters Level credits (equivalent to 120 ECTS credits for Republic of Ireland students).
+Successful completion of the programme leads to recommendation for Qualified Teacher Status and enables you to gain up to 120 Level 7 / Masters Level credits (equivalent to up to 120 ECTS credits for Republic of Ireland students).

 This PGCE will equip you with the range of academic, professional and vocational knowledge, understanding, skills and values necessary to become a high quality and skilled teacher of Business related subjects, including Economics.
 You will experience professional training, delivered to the highest of standards, which immerses you in the very latest teaching and learning pedagogies.

 The programme aims to develop reflective and analytical skills as well as providing practical experience in planning effective lessons and learning strategies, hands-on classroom experience, and opportunities to further your own subject knowledge.
 It will equip you to teach across the 14-19 age range, covering vocational programmes such as BTEC Business as well as traditional GCSE, AS and A2 courses.

 If you have a degree in or one which incorporates Business and want to develop the business knowledge and skills of secondary school pupils aged 14 to 19, this is the programme for you.